FreeXR/freexr-guides/privatequest-setup.md

 You'll need root to skip the first time setup screen (NUX).
 For rooting to work, you'll need to be on a vulnerable version of horizonOS.
 See [the exploit github page](https://github.com/FreeXR/eureka_panther-adreno-gpu-exploit-1) for information on which versions are vulnerable.

 - In PrivateQuest, press the three dots in the top right and go to settings
 - Where it says DeviceKey, change it to the one you saved from earlier
 - Tap Set Key, press yes when it asks again, then scroll to the bottom and hit Back

+> [!WARNING]
+> **If you don't do this, as soon as your quest goes online, it will force upgrade itself to the latest (non-rootable) version of the system software!**
+>
+> - Beside 'OTA update', tap 'Get' (Note: This will just check to see OS updates are enabled, it won't actually update the headset).
+> - The switch (beside OTA update) will now show you that updates are indeed enabled (they were already enabled - the app just didn't know this yet.
+'Get' doesn't change any settings).
+> - Now tap that switch to turn off updates.
+Tap 'Get' again to confirm that they are switched off.

 - Connect to your quest using adb over TCP
 	- Run `adb shell pm disable-user --user 0 com.oculus.updater`
 	- Use the [root exploit](<https://github.com/FreeXR/eureka_panther-adreno-gpu-exploit-1>) to get root